I am not a United States citizen. Can I get SNAP (Food Stamps), Financial Assistance, Child Care or Medicaid in Utah?

 Will my immigration status be reported to immigration authorities?

 No, your immigration status information will only be used to check whether you are eligible for SNAP, Financial Assistance, Child Care or Medicaid.
 Immigration authorities cannot use this information to deport you unless there is a criminal violation involved.

 Can my kids get benefits even if I don't have U.S. immigration documents?

-With the exception of Child Care, yes, your children may be eligible even if you aren't.
+Yes, your children may be eligible even if you aren't.
 You may apply for benefits for your kids who were born in the U.S., are permanent residents, or qualify for special immigration status.
 You will have to show proof of your income, resources, and meet all other criteria for each program to be eligible.

 Will receiving benefits on behalf of my children make it harder to get a green card or become a citizen?

 Receiving public benefits does not automatically make an individual a “public charge.”
 For details on Public Charge, please visit the USCIS website at the following link:

 Can immigrant children who don't have U.S. immigration documentation get SNAP, Financial Assistance, Child Care or Medicaid?

 No, only children born in the U.S., are permanent residents, or qualify for special immigration status can receive benefits.
 Individuals (adults and children) with an emergency medical need may be eligible to receive Medicaid coverage for that emergency.

 Is information about sponsorship required as a component of applying for SNAP, Financial Assistance, Child Care or Medicaid?